 Paradise is the comprehensive reworking of one of the most complex and strategic urban sites in Birmingham, if not in Britain.
 It is where the city’s sensitive historic and civic core has been sliced through by layers of post-war redevelopment and by the multi-level ring road that disconnects it from areas to its west.

-GHA’s task for MEPC (formerly known as Argent) and Birmingham City Council has been to transform the area into a contemporary multi-purpose business, residential and leisure quarter that is sensitive to the Grade I and II* listed buildings adjacent and that reconnects the city’s ruptured public space with a new pedestrianised realm.
+Our task for MEPC (formerly known as Argent) and Birmingham City Council has been to transform the area into a contemporary multi-purpose business, residential and leisure quarter that is sensitive to the Grade I and II* listed buildings adjacent and that reconnects the city’s ruptured public space with a new pedestrianised realm.

-Phase One completed in early 2021 and saw the transformation of one of Birmingham’s most significant public spaces, Chamberlain Square and the delivery of two commercial buildings, One and Two Chamberlain Square (TCS).
+Phase one completed in early 2021 and saw the transformation of one of Birmingham’s most significant public spaces, Chamberlain Square and the delivery of two commercial buildings, One and Two Chamberlain Square (TCS).
 Our design of TCS has successfully delivered a Grade A, spacious and flexible office building with the highest specification for today’s business needs.

-Below: Images show the Octagon and One Centenary Way
+Below: Octagon and One Centenary Way